eveyv/safe-bash-wsl2/README.md

 I had to do this out of desperation after my 2019 macbook air fought out of its weight class against a large, hot coffee.
 It turned out quite tragically but I thankfully found a gently-used used dell g7 on craigslist and rolled the dice.
 I couldnt be happier with the end result.

-steps to setup wsl2 development enviroment:
+Steps to setup wsl2 development enviroment:

-make sure to run any commands for windows-based apps though opening powershell as an administrator.
+Make sure to run any commands for windows-based apps though opening powershell as an administrator.

-install chocolatey package manager ```https://chocolatey.org/install```  for quick and easy installation of windows apps and programs such as windows-terminal and vscode(there is a plugin for vs code that recognizes when it is being run on the sub-system).
+Install chocolatey package manager ```https://chocolatey.org/install```  for quick and easy installation of windows apps and programs such as windows-terminal and vscode(there is a plugin for vs code that recognizes when it is being run on the sub-system).
 Think of it as homebrew but with a less hip name. (you can still use homebrew if you really want to once you get set up in wsl2).

 I immediatley then use chocolatey to install any programs such as aquasnap (shiftit but better) and 8gadgetpack.
 You can use it to install spotify and the like, so have at it.